interesting facts about Uzbekistan

 Is Uzbekistan cheap to visit?

-Uzbekistan is a little more expensive than its neighbors - such as Tajikistan - but it is generally affordable to visit.
+Uzbekistan is a little more expensive than its neighbours - such as Tajikistan - but it is generally affordable to visit.

 Do people speak English in Uzbekistan?